-6 Comparison with other ECA Assessment and Summary of Other Results
+6 Comparison with other SECA Assessment and Summary of Other Results

-6.1 Comparison with other ECA Assessments
+6.1 Comparison with other SECA Assessments

-Comparison of these net benefits and net costs with prior ECA proposals for North America and for the Baltic and North Sea and English Channel regions can be qualitatively insightful.
-However, results reported for the stepwise change from global MARPOL VI fuel-sulphur limits to Med ECA compliance cannot be directly compared with prior ECA designations that quantified technical and economic feasibility from a base case prior to current global limits defined for 2020 in MARPOL VI.
-In other words the environmental and health benefits associated with a shift to ECA-compliant 0.1% S fuel from global fleet average fuel sulphur of ~2.4% or ~2.7% S should be different (and greater than) the benefits of moving from 0.5% S fuel to ECA-compliant fuel limits.
-Similarly, the costs to achieve net reductions in one policy action, as was the case for all prior ECA proposals, would be expected to yield a lower cost-effectiveness ratio than the cost-effectiveness calculations for the second of two policy actions (global fuel limits) for the Mediterranean.
+Comparison of these net benefits and net costs with prior SECA proposals for North America and for the Baltic and North Sea and English Channel regions can be qualitatively insightful.
+However, results reported for the stepwise change from global MARPOL VI fuel-sulphur limits to SECA compliance cannot be directly compared with prior SECA designations that quantified technical and economic feasibility from a base case prior to current global limits defined for 2020 in MARPOL VI.
+In other words, the environmental and health benefits associated with a shift to SECA-compliant 0.1% S fuel from global fleet average fuel sulphur of ~2.4% or ~2.7% S should be different (and greater than) the benefits of moving from 0.5% S fuel to SECA-compliant fuel limits.
+Similarly, the costs to achieve net reductions in one policy action, as was the case for all prior SECA proposals, would be expected to yield a lower cost-effectiveness ratio than the cost-effectiveness calculations for the second of two policy actions (global fuel limits and SECA fuel limits) for the Mediterranean.

-The benefits estimated in Section 5.5.1 compare an ECA condition with a condition representing a stepwise improvement.
-Prior ECA proposals estimated benefits and costs from a condition allowing up to 3.5% S fuel to be used and generally used world fleet average fuel sulphur statistics reported by IMO (6-8).
+The benefits estimated in Section 5.5.1 compare a SECA condition with a condition representing a stepwise improvement.
+Prior SECA proposals estimated benefits and costs from a condition allowing up to 3.5% S fuel to be used and generally used world fleet average fuel sulphur statistics reported by IMO (9-11).
 Fortunately, the project team for this work can reconstruct a set of quantified benefits and costs that offers direct comparison with prior proposals to designate sulphur-related ECAs.

 Analyses on fuel consumption and benefits of MARPOL VI published in the peer-reviewed journal Nature Communications in February 2018 provide much of the analytical detail necessary to construct a net benefit assessment for this study's Mediterranean domain (3).
-Moreover, the fuel usage data and global MARPOL VI fuel-based compliance conditions set forth in that prior work are consistent with the current study.
-By applying fuel pricing conditions in this work, a cost to shift in one step from pre-2020 2.4% S fleet-average fuel-sulphur to ECA-compliant 0.1% S fuel can be estimated.
+Moreover, the fuel usage data and global MARPOL VI fuel-based compliance conditions set forth in that prior work are consistent with this study.
+By applying fuel pricing conditions in this work, a cost to shift in one step from pre-2020 2.4% S fleet-average fuel-sulphur to SECA-compliant 0.1% S fuel can be estimated.
 This produces the necessary inputs for costs and effectiveness to produce metrics directly comparable with the North American proposal findings for cost-effectiveness.

-For clarity, data used for the United States (U.S.) cost-effectiveness estimates in Table 27 and Figure 32 comparisons are from Table 3.2-1, Table 4.2-1 and text in Sections 9.1 and 9.2 of MEPC 59-6-5.
-Ship emission reductions for SOx and PM{2.5} associated with North American ECA designation are reported in Table 3.2-1 of MEPC 59-6-5.
-Avoided mortality and morbidity comparisons use the net differences for estimated PM{2.5}-related health impacts associated with ships, reported in Table 4.2-1 of MEPC 59-6-5; in order to approximate a direct comparison with this study's childhood asthma estimates, we summed the set of childhood asthma related diseases reported separately for the contiguous 48 U.S. states in MEPC 59-6-5.
-Total cost of compliance with the North American ECA reported in 2009 was \$3.2 Billion per year (Section 9.1 of MEPC 59-6-5).
+For clarity, data used for the United States (U.S.) cost-effectiveness estimates in Table 27 and Figure 32 comparisons are from Table 3.2-1, Table 4.2-1 and text in Sections 9.1 and 9.2 of document MEPC 59/6/5.
+Ship emission reductions for SO_x and $PM{2.5}$ associated with North American ECA designation are reported in Table 3.2-1 of document MEPC 59/6/5.
+Avoided mortality and morbidity comparisons use the net differences for estimated $PM{2.5}$ -related health impacts associated with ships, reported in Table 4.2-1 of document MEPC 59/6/5; in order to approximate a direct comparison with this study's childhood asthma estimates, we summed the set of childhood asthma related diseases reported separately for the contiguous 48 U.S. states in document MEPC 59/6/5.
+Total cost of compliance with the North American ECA reported in 2009 was \$3.2 Billion per year (Section 9.1 of document MEPC 59/6/5).
 These values result in the cost-effectiveness metrics reported below in column 2 of Table 27 and represent the lower values for the gray boxes in Figure 32.